To upgrade to the latest version of Edge Flow Manager, you must

 client certificates for user authentication.

-Optional.
-Configure EFM to run as a service using, for example,
+Optional: Configure Edge Flow Manager to run as a service using, for

 Stop the old server.